abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 In this way, we re-used the extension method that is used to configure custom property mappings for the role.
 But, this time, did the same customization for the `IdentityRole` entity.

-Now, you can add a new EF Core database migration using the standard `Add-Migration` command in the Package Manager Console (remember to select `.EntityFrameworkCore.DbMigrations` as the Default Project in the PMC):
+Now, you can add a new EF Core database migration using the standard `Add-Migration` command in the Package Manager Console (remember to select `.EntityFrameworkCore.DbMigrations` as the Default Project in the PMC and make sure that the `.Web` project is still the startup project):

 ![pmc-add-migration-role-title](images/pmc-add-migration-role-title.png)